IACAET East-West Dialogue Series

 This webinar will be curated by and in dialogue with our Chinese colleagues and consists of lecture, discussion and Q&A.

 There is English-Chinese translation for this webinar which will be recorded and accessed by all IACAET members.
+Click here for guidance on how to view translated captions.

 Keywords: art-based research, art therapy, expressive arts therapy, personal growth, creativity, intimacy, resilience.